Thermadiag/seq/README.md

 The directory structure is flat and use the "stuttering" scheme `seq/seq` used by many other libraries like boost.
 Including a file has the following syntax: `#include <seq/tiered_vector.hpp>`

 The `seq/tests` subdirectory includes tests for all components, usually named `test_modulename.cpp`, and rely on CTest (shipped with CMake).
-The tests try to cover as much features as possible, but bugs might still be present.
+The tests try to cover as much features as possible, *but bugs might still be present*.
 Do not hesitate to contact me if you discover something unusual.
 The `seq/benchs` subdirectory includes benchmarks for some components, usually named `bench_modulename.cpp`, and rely on CTest.
 The benchmarks are performed against other libraries that are provided in the 'benchs' folder.
 The `seq/docs` directory contains documentation using markdown format, and the `seq/doc` directory contains the html documentation generated with doxygen (available <a href="https://raw.githack.com/Thermadiag/seq/master/doc/html/index.html">here</a>).